yuvasrisathishkumar7-hue/WEEK4/README.md

-                                 Student Performance Analysis System (Synthetic Data)
+<h1>Student Performance Analysis System (Synthetic Data)<h1>
 Problem Statement
  Educational institutions generate large amounts of student data, but manual analysis is difficult and time-consuming.
 This project builds a simple system to generate and analyze student performance data to identify trends, top performers, and students who need improvement.

                  Dataset